What Documentation Do You Need to Prove Sustainable Tuna Sourcing?

 Key features include:

-- Digital storage of all verification documents – Maintains audit-ready traceability records per batch with instant access for compliance reviews
+• Digital document storage – Maintains audit-ready traceability records per batch with instant access for compliance reviews

-- Automated form completion – Generates EU CATCH, US SIMP, and US FSMA forms automatically to eliminate manual errors and ensure format compliance
+• Automated form completion – Generates EU CATCH, US SIMP, and US FSMA forms automatically to eliminate manual errors

-- Real-time database integration – Provides instant validation against certification databases for immediate verification of document authenticity
+• Real-time database integration – Provides instant validation against certification databases

-- GDST-compatible data exchange – Ensures consistent supply chain documentation standards across all trading partners
+• GDST-compatible data exchange – Ensures consistent documentation standards across all trading partners

-- Complete chain-of-custody tracking – Links every batch from vessel to final product code with no gaps in documentation
+• Complete chain-of-custody tracking – Links every batch from vessel to final product with no documentation gaps

 Ready to strengthen your sustainable tuna documentation?
 Discover how SmarTuna transforms manual processes into automated, audit-ready verification systems that protect your brand and build buyer confidence.